January 12, 2018

 Over the last week of 2017 and first week of 2018, a cold wave gripped the northeastern U.S. and southeastern Canada, with temperatures over 18ºF (10ºC) colder than is typical at this time of year over this area, setting records at many sites.
 We show that the temperature of North American cold waves has increased substantially over the last century due to global warming.
 So, although this cold spell would not have been unusual before global warming, it is now a relatively rare event in any one region.
 The chance of a cold wave anywhere in North America is much larger than in this specific location.
 We do not find any evidence for an intensification of these types of cold waves due to the Arctic warming faster than the midlatitudes.
 On the contrary, they seem to be warming faster than the winter mean as the Arctic air coming south is less cold now.

 Over recent years (2014, 2016 and now), there have been a number of extreme cold events in North America, although in different regions and of different durations.
 Low temperatures have been observed over much of northeastern North America during the two weeks between December 26, 2017 through January 8, 2018 (Fig. 1, top), and these temperatures are unusually cold in a large region centered over the Great Lakes extending to the eastern seaboard (Fig. 1, bottom).
 In 2014, cold air was concentrated in the Great Lakes area (van Oldenborgh et al, 2015).
-December 2016 also saw a strong cold spell in North America, but over more western regions (see our analysis of that event).
+December 2016 also saw a strong cold spell in North America, but over more western regions.
 We here analyse this year’s cold using the same methodology as we applied to those other recent cold events.

 First, to help us define formally this year’s event, we compare this year’s temperatures in the general area of the cold wave to what is used as the “normal” period of 1981-2010.
 We compare the coldest two weeks in the 2017/18 winter so far with the coldest two weeks in previous winters in North America.
 We chose this comparison, rather than using temperatures on the exact same dates in the past, because a cold wave can occur any time in winter and affects people similarly, regardless of the exact timing.
 We find that the coldest two weeks this winter have been 7ºF to 11ºF (4ºC to 6 ºC) colder than the coldest two weeks have been, on average, during the past “normal” period of 1981–2010 over most of the area affected by the cold wave (Fig. 2).